lhbgithubtest/learngit/readme.txt

 git is a version control system add merge
-Git is a free software
+Git is a free software.